Pediatric Eye Exams in Shelton, CT

 Signs your child should see a kid’s optometrist:

 - Covering or closing one eye to see better

 - Leaning in too close to see something or read

 These behaviors could be a sign of a vision or eye health problem.
-To determine the cause and possible pathways of treatment, take your child to a kid’s optometrist.
+To figure out what’s going on and how to treat it, take your child to a children’s eye doctor.
 Do not wait, as delaying care could result in permanent or more serious damage depending on the condition.

-Our pediatric eye examinations detect eye defects, vision impairment, and your child’s risk for developing eye conditions later in life.
+Our children’s eye exams in Shelton, Connecticut detect eye defects, vision impairment, and your child’s risk for developing eye conditions later in life.
 When you come to our office with your child, one of our doctors will perform a pediatric eye exam to gather comprehensive information about your child’s eye health and diagnose any problems or abnormalities.

 Our exams are far more in-depth than those offered at school or in a pediatrician’s office.
-Exams conducted by schools or pediatricians simply screen potential vision problems but cannot diagnose or treat.
-They will likely direct you to a pediatric optometrist for a comprehensive eye exam if an issue is suspected.
+Exams conducted by schools or pediatricians simply screen potential vision problems but cannot diagnose or treat them.
+They will likely direct you to a pediatric optometrist for an eye exam if an issue is suspected.

 We encourage you to be proactive and get your child’s eyes checked regularly.
-An early diagnosis of a problem could decrease the risk for potential eye health complications later in their life.
+Catching any issues early on could lower their chances of more serious issues later in life.
 Contact us today to schedule your child’s eye exam at our Shelton office.